Allium ampeloprasum

 - Flower Description:

-- Clusters of small flowers bloom seasonally second-year only.
-Color varies as to species.
+- Clusters of small urn-shaped pale purple flowers in a rounded cluster bloom seasonally second-year only.

 -